Luzefiru/java-todo-app/README.md

 > Ensure you are running the newest version of the [Java Runtime](https://www.java.com/en/download/manual.jsp).

-> NOTE: I've only tested this on VSCode.
+> NOTE: We've only tested it in VSCode & IntelliJ.

 It will be accessible via `http://localhost:3000/api/todos`.